Skip to content

 Repatriation: getting your money out of India

 Banks will ask for a mountain of documents.
-Keep your purchase agreement, bank statements showing source of funds, and all TDS certificates organized.
+Keep your purchase agreement, bank statements showing source of funds, and all certificates organized.
 You'll thank yourself later.

 Want to know what you can recover?